l1qu1c1ty/restaurantautomationsystem/README.md

 - Waitress Tip
 - Invoice screen

+- Improvements and Fixes
-It was named version 1.3.0.
+* It was named version 1.3.0.
-The interface system has been made more stable.
+* The interface system has been made more stable.
-Added Admin and UserManagement classes.
+* Added Admin and UserManagement classes.
-The RestaurantOrderInterface Class is controlling the interface.
+* The RestaurantOrderInterface Class is controlling the interface.
-Database logic added as module.
+* Database logic added as module.